bevyengine/rfcs/rfcs/52-unstable_features.md

 - Subsequent PRs on the feature must be linked to the tracking issue and follow the same process.
 - Once the feature is finished, enter the stabilization period.
 Open a PR that will remove the feature gate.
 This PR needs to be approved by the main Bevy maintainers.

-The feature gate should follow the following convention for its name: `unstable-<#tracking-issue-number>-feature-name`.
+The feature gate should follow the following convention for its name: `unstable-<#tracking-issue-number>-<feature-name>`.

 An existing PR can be retroffited in this process on the suggestion of Bevy community members, and if the PR author agrees.